john-cd/rust_github_action/README.md

   --platform linux/amd64 --file ./Dockerfile   ./test_app
 ```

-Use `--target final` to build the "final" stage, which only contains the final executable.
+Substitute `--target final` to build the "final" stage, which only contains the final executable.

 Run the Docker image and exec into it to inspect it.